-- 1. Proof your profile, looking for spelling, grammar, and formatting errors.
-Typos make your profile look sloppy. - 2.
-Incorporate keywords.
-Do some research on what keywords your audience uses and include those in your profile.
-The most important places to put keywords are your headline, summary, experience, and skills. - 3.
-Don't let your profile get stale.
+Proofread your profile, looking for spelling, grammar, and formatting errors.
+Typos make your profile look sloppy.

+- Incorporate keywords.
+What phrases would someone search on if they were looking for someone like you?
+Include those in your profile.
+The most important places to put keywords are your headline and your About, Experience, and Skills sections. - Don't let your profile get stale.
 Update quarterly with new videos, articles, and accomplishments.
-Changing your header graphic is a good way to keep your profile fresh.
+Changing your header graphic is also a good way to keep your profile fresh.